FAVOR-Bench/FAVOR-Bench/README.md

 ## Evaluate

+### License

+Our dataset is under the CC-BY-NC-SA-4.0 license.

+FAVOR-Bench is only used for academic research.
+Commercial use in any form is prohibited.
+We do not own the copyright of any raw video files.

+If there is any infringement in FAVOR-Bench, please contact zhangl22@m.fudan.edu.cn or directly raise an issue, and we will remove it immediately.

 ### Close-ended tasks
 We give the example of evaluating Qwen2.5-VL on the close-ended tasks of FAVOR-Bench as follows: